KratosMultiphysics/Kratos/docs/pages/Applications/Shape_Optimization_Application/Technologies/Algorithms/penalized_projection.md

 <p align="center">$$ \alpha_{corscal}^n = \begin{cases} \frac{\alpha_{corscal}^{n-1}}{2} \quad &\textit{if}\quad g^n\times g^{n-1} < 0.0 \\2 \alpha_{corscal}^{n-1} \quad &\textit{if}\quad g^n\times g^{n-1} > 0.0 \quad \textit{and}\quad |g^n| > |g^{n-1}| \\ \alpha_{corscal}^{n-1} \quad &\textit{otherwise}  \end{cases}$$</p>

+**Caution**:
+The obtaiend optimum design surface may be sensitive towards the initial $$\alpha_{corscal}^0$$ value if contradicting objectives and constraints are used in an optimization problem.
+This value determines how much importance is given to the constraint sensitivity when computing the search direction.
+Therefore, higher values may result with better satisfying constraints but may result in worsened objective values.
+This may be rectified by either increasing the maximum number of iterations in the optimiation problem or, having a balanced $$\alpha_{corscal}^0$$ such that both objective and constraints are given the same priority.

 #### Computing projection correction ([source](https://github.com/KratosMultiphysics/Kratos/blob/0048ec0790af5b356039ee4829d78ff0deb2d640/applications/ShapeOptimizationApplication/custom_utilities/optimization_utilities.cpp#L190))

 The correction factor (i.e. $$\alpha_{cor}$$) is calculated using the following equation: